-CAP-2003 -We expect to spend approximately \$2.0 million to \$4.0 million during 2017 on pre-clinical and other research expenses related to the CAP-2003 program.
-Capricor is currently engaged in pre-clinical testing of CAP-2003 to explore its therapeutic potential, including investigational new drug application-enabling studies.
+CAP-2003 - We expect to spend approximately \$2.0 million to \$4.0 million during 2017 on pre-clinical and other research expenses related to the CAP-2003 program.
+Capricor is currently engaged in pre-clinical testing of CAP-2003 to explore its therapeutic potential, including studies that would potentially enable an IND.
 We have also received a grant for up to approximately \$4.2 million from the NIH to study CAP-2003 for HLHS.